-This article presents Nikolaj K. Andersen’s master’s thesis A Balancing Act: Assessing and Explaining US’ Asia-Pacific Strategy which investigates President Obamas so-called “Pivot” og “Rebalance” to Asia.
-The thesis was submitted for the MA program in International Studies at Aarhus University, Denmark in August 2016.
+This article presents Nikolaj K. Andersen’s master’s thesis A Balancing Act: Assessing and Explaining US’ Asia-Pacific Strategy which investigates President Obamas so-called “Pivot” or “Rebalance” to Asia.
+The thesis was submitted for the master’s program in International Studies at Aarhus University, Denmark in August 2016.

-The thesis in is entirety can be accessed here.
+The thesis in its entirety can be accessed here.

-Nikolaj K. Andersen is the founder and editor of Global Readers Club as well as a writer for Danish RÆSON magazine.
+Nikolaj K. Andersen is the founder and editor of Global Readers’ Club.
 He has previously worked as a lecturer for TALERØRET, been on the Political and Economic Team at the Danish Embassy in Tokyo, and done translation on a freelance basis.
 He holds an MA in International Studies and a BA in History of Ideas from Aarhus University.

 A persistent theme of the Obama administration’s foreign policy has been an increased focus on the Asia-Pacific region.
 Labelled the “rebalance to Asia” in 2011, the stated intention has been to improve American ties with the region in diplomatic, economic and security terms.
 The initiative has been the subject of much discussion which can for the most part be condensed into two questions.
 First, has the rebalance actually materialized in any significant way?
 And second, is the rebalance best explained as a liberal project to support cooperation and international institutions or is it really America’s attempt to counter the rise of China through a power balancing strategy?